OUSD conducted a study from 2022-2023 at Laurel Elementary School, the Manzanita Campus, and West Oakland Middle School.

 They upgraded windows at West Oakland Middle School

-Sequoia Elementary decided to install our own thermometers - putting $11 bluetooth-connected thermometers in every classroom and around the yard to get data on just how hot our school is.
-This data showed us we needed to act now for the safety of the children in classrooms TODAY.
+Sequoia Elementary decided to install our own thermometers - putting $11 bluetooth-connected thermometers in every classroom and around the yard to get data on just how hot our school is.Â

-Luckily for us, we had about 30 days to do the work before back-to-back heat waves in September.
-We were able to complete the A/C additions and insulation before the first heat wave.
-We were able to install UV reflective clings on the September 19th inservice day, before the second heat wave.
+We had about 30 days to do the work before back-to-back heat waves in September.
+We were able to add mobile A/C units with DIY insulation before the first heat wave.Â

-On average, we cooled classrooms by 2.5 degrees (comparing August heat wave to Sept heat waves).
-Many classrooms saw a 6-8 degree temperature reduciton.
+On average, we cooled classrooms by 2.5 degrees (August vs. September heat waves).
+Many classrooms saw a 6-8 degree temperature reduction.Â

 In the August heat wave, 7 classrooms were above the OSHA threshold (82 degrees) at 2PM, including every Kindergarten classroom & 1st grade classroom.
 On September 23, only 1 classroom (room 16) was above this threshold.

 We have gotten 3 classrooms to remain at 75 degrees or cooler during heat waves.
 Last year, 0 classrooms could.
-But, this means that 15 classrooms are between 75-80 degrees (above the recommended temperature for optimal learning) even with these efforts.
+But, this means that 15 classrooms are between 75-80 degrees (above the recommended temperature for optimal learning) even with these efforts.Â

 This proved to us that it's possible, and affordable, to cool classrooms TODAY, not at some unspecified future date.

-All students in OUSD should have access to cool classrooms, not only students at schools that can raise funds through their parent teacher organizations.
+All students in OUSD should have access to cool classrooms, not only students at schools that can raise funds through their parent teacher organizations.Â

-The cost for maintaining safe facilities should not fall on parents and community alone.
 Oakland's Measure Y raised $750 million for OUSD to repair, upgrade, expand and retrofit existing school buildings.
-Oakland property owners are paying for these bonds each year (and will pay for them through 2050) through a parcel tax.
+Oakland property owners are paying for these bonds each year (and will pay for them through 2050) through a parcel tax.Â